RhythmLunatic/KaguyaReader/readme.md

 - MangaDex and possibly other browser support.
 I don't think UWP has plugin support however.
 - Downloading manga from a non-local catalog
 - The majority of features Tachiyomi already has

+# How to install
+On a PC:
+1. Enable developer mode
+2. Download the zip, double click the ps1

+On a Phone:

+???